ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Install-the-Scala-Stream-Collector.md

 ## 2.1 Download the executable jarfile

-To get a local copy, you can download the jarfile directly from our hosted assets bucket on Amazon S3 - please see our [[Hosted assets]] page for details.
+To get a local copy, you can download the jarfile directly from our hosted assets bucket on Amazon S3 - please see Section 6 in our [[Hosted assets]] page for details.

-You will need to add the executable flag onto the file:

-    $ chmod +x snowplow-scala-collector-0.[version].0

 ## 2.2 Compile from source